lokesh-go/notes/golang/goroutines/README.md

 - Goroutines are incredibly cheap when compared to traditional threads as the overhead of creating a goroutine is very low.
 Therefore, they are widely used in Go for concurrent programming.
 - A goroutine is a function that executes simultaneously with other goroutines in a program and are lightweight threads managed by Go.

+#### Some Points
+- Goroutines enable concurrent execution of functions or methods in Go.
+- Goroutines are lightweight, independently scheduled functions in Go.
+- Goroutines are created using the go keyword before a function call.
+- Goroutines are asynchronous and run concurrently without blocking other Goroutines.
+- Goroutines are managed by the Go runtime.
+- Goroutines communicate and synchronize through channels for coordination.
+- The go runtime manages lightweight threads called goroutines.

 #### Some Details
 - A goroutine has a simple model: it is a function executing concurrently with other goroutines in the same address space.
 - It is lightweight, costing little more than the allocation of stack space.
 And the stacks start small, so they are cheap, and grow by allocating (and freeing) heap storage as required.